anon-blue/anon.blue/README.txt

                             ahgihohoih                                  iuiuouio
 uiouiouiouiooooooooouiououioiuouiiiiiiiiiii|£~($|${€{€{€|€~€€€€;€;€;;€€€€€€€€€€€
 €€€€€€€€€€€€€€€€€€€€€;;;|||[¥$|¥||~;¥;¥¥$$$¥¥&&&&{{+{+{++{+{{::'|'||[[[||{++{+{{
-+{+{+{++{+{+{++{+{+{+{+{+{+{+{+{+++{+{+{+rroiir3jdj3333393jd443fj39ddd:]iiiiiiii
-iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii
-iiis52637😓😓😓,:'@+#:_"),ndcvbndcspppeweeeeebndcvbndcvbndcvbndcvbndcvbndcvbndcvbnd
++{+{+{++{+{+{++{+{+{+{+{+{+{+{+{+++{+{+{+rroiir3jdj3333393jd443fj39ddd:]:[164666
+6464646464646464646464646466666666666666666@6@6@6@6@6@6@6@6@66@@66@6@6@6@6@6@6@6
+@6@6@6@6@6@6@6@6@6@6@6@6@,ndcvbndcspppeweeeeebndcvbndcvbndcvbndcvbndcvbndcvbndcv
-cvuueeeueuueeeeeeeeeeeheyJamie Lee Pierce, Born: 09/16/1994, His Current Address : 318 Mcglone Lane Flemingsburgjdndnjfn41 (His father's house.)
-Wanted for rapin g his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
+bndcvuueeeueuueeeeeeeeeeeheyJamie Lee Pierce, Born: 09/16/1994, His Current Addr
+ess: 318 Mcglone Lane Flemingsburgjdndnjfn41 (His father's house.)
+Wanted for ra ping his sister and his own 3 year old daughter (at the time was only 2) he is v ery un well and has access to firearms.
 He is a violent felon!
-Please alert the pol ice!
+Please alert the police!
 Thank you! <3
-                      kdjfsdfosdadpfjgffdfdsdzzzz Pierce, Born: what is hthis an d what is happening . if anyone have an answer pls type it here. :er's house.)
-W anted for raping his sister and his ownfbbfhvbhgbreghefgerggergherthtime was onl y 2) he is very un well and has lkkkkkkkkiygiyg8yg8yghiur3hhfiu5qhfpiu3rfh43iu-f 3piurh5iughripgtraibnkjs;fooooooooooolllllllllllllllllllllllllllllllllllllllllll lllllllllllllllllllllllllllllllllllllllllllllll
+                         kdjfsdfosdadpfjgffdfdsdzzzz Pierce, Born: what is hthis and what is happening . if anyone have an answer pls type it here. :er's house.
+) Wanted for raping his sister and his ownfbbfhvbhgbreghefgerggergherthtime was only 2) he is very un well and has lkkkkkkkkiygiyg8yg8yghiur3hhfiu5qhfpiu3rfh43i u-f3piurh5iughripgtraibnkjs;fooooooooooollllllllllllllllllllllllllllllllllllllll llllllllllllllllllllllllllllllllllllllllllllllllll
-       hhjjj      c☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives i n Kentucky now because he is wanted for breaking into homes and sexually molesti np0poi;.lkjllllll child, as well as his own sister and got knwos whom yuyttttrhh trtrhthrthrthrrthrgfgrgrtttttttttttttttttttttttttttttttttttttttttttttttttttts ve ry violent! ☺
+          hhjjj      c☺hJamie Lee Pierce is a pedo from Alpena Michigan, He live s in Kentucky now because he is wanted for breaking into homes and sexually mole stinp0poi;.lkjllllll child, as well as his own sister and got knwos whom yuytttt rhhtrtrhthrthrthrrthrgfgrgrtttttttttttttttttttttttttttttttttttttttttttttttttttts very violent! ☺
         a wsbsbsbsbsbsbbsbs
                                                                        h
-                                        heyJamie Lee Pierce, Born: 09/16/1994, H is Current Adkkkoooooooeieiiueueussjsjxjxjjxxxjxxxwesadaasdafasdlkajskdansfghgas ddddddddddddwraping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
+                                           heyJamie Lee Pierce, Born: 09/16/1994 , His Current Adkkkoooooooeieiiueueussjsjxjxjjxxxjxxxwesadaasdafasdlkajskdansfgh gasddddddddddddwraping his sister and his own 3 year old daughter (at the time w as only 2) he is very un well and has access to firearms.
 He is a violent felon!
-Pl ease alert the police!
+ Please alert the police!
 Thank you! <3
-     kkheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone L ane kkhikhkkkhjkujkjhkm.,m;bHis father's house.)
-Wanted for raping his sist33fds jpanderlklokjldsjfkljojdslkjfsoiloncontrolonnottero.lltoolsalckertolsdoweillweia ndcellaldnegfssassadasddsaaaaaaaaaaaaaaaaaa!
+        kkheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglon e Lane kkhikhkkkhjkujkjhkm.,m;bHis father's house.)
+Wanted for raping his sist33 fdsjpanderlklokjldsjfkljojdslkjfsoiloncontrolonnottero.lltoolsalckertolsdoweillw eiandcellaldnegfssassadasddsaaaaaaaaaaaaaaaaaa!
 Please alert the police!
-Thank you!
- <3
+Thank y ou! <3

-                               heyJamie Lee Pierce, Born: 09/16/1994, His Curren t Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) h e is very un well and has access to firearms.
+                                  heyJamie Lee Pierce, Born: 09/16/1994, His Cur rent Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
+Want ed for raping his sister and his own 3 year old daughter (at the time was only 2 ) he is very un well and has access to firearms.
 He is a violent felon!
-Please aler t the police!
-Thank you! <3  Lee Pierce, Born: 09/16/1994, His Current Address:
+Please a lert the police!
+Thank you! <3  Lee Pierce, Born: 09/16/1994, His Current Addres
-318 Mcglone Lane Flemingsburg, KY 41041 (His fath  's house.)
-Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very
+s: 318 Mcglone Lane Flemingsburg, KY 41041 (His fath  's house.)
+Wanted for rapi ng his sister and his own 3 year old daughter (at the time was only 2) he is ver